emmatracy/your-repo-name/x_team_rules.md

 ## How we will assign (and reassign) tasks

+volunteering

 ## How will we will track progress (and follow-up) on completion of tasks

+review each other's work through code review and communicate when tasks are accomplished/started

 ## How will will communicate difficulties with a task assigned to us